Arts

 2nd exhibition: Sali Oelhafen ‘Staging Coincidence’

-Art in an office with a gallery feeling to it, main focus is on three abstract shapes, similar to a spilled ink drawing, black on white canvas.
+Art in an office with a gallery feeling to it, main focus is on three abstract shapes, similar to a spilled ink drawing on white canvas.

 Born in Innsbruck, educated in Vienna and a resident of Pfäffikon ZH and Vienna since 2006, Sali Oelhafen has spent 25 years focused on one theme that she has developed and refined in countless versions and groups of works.
 The incipient point of her painting is a central, abstract motif, positioned on a surface and over or underlaid with various layers.
 They anchor the gossamer threads of paint rivulets in an idiosyncratic system that lends stability.
 Sali Oelhafen uses bubble wrap as the medium for her most recent works, thus largely dematerialising the protective substrate.
 On the one hand, this provides a fixed grid, while on the other expanding the image space infinitely due to the transparency of the underlying material.
 The application of paint on both sides of the smooth, i.e. burled, surface creates intricately subtle effects.
 (Text: Vitus H. Weh, Art Curator: Sali Oelhafen)